lgreydev/Flashlight2/README.md

 This app can turn on/off the flashlight on your camera by a button click, as well as change colour of the background screen to green, yellow, or red.

-The app works in all orientations
+The app works in all orientations.

 ## Functional
 - Pressing the button turns the phone camera flashlight on/off.